so-uvik/obsidian-notes/README.md

 Then open that folder as a vault in obsidian, if you're opening obsidian for the first time, there will be an option to open a folder as a vault.
 Select that folder.

-If this is not your first time opening obsidian,
+If it's not the first time then go to manage vaults from lower left corner and select the folder to get started.